-The Managing General Partner has reviewed the Partnership's future obligations and expects the Partnership to continue as a going concern for at least the next year.
-As also detailed under "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources" included elsewhere within this report, this assessment is based on the Partnership's expected operating expenses, and because its sources of liquidity depend primarily on distributions by the Investment Partnership, this assessment is also based on the Investment Partnership's present sources of liquidity, borrowing facilities and the ability to raise cash through sales of investments and other activities.
+The Managing General Partner has reviewed the Partnership's future obligations and expects the Partnership to continue as a going concern for at least the twelve months from the approval date of these financial statements.
+This assessment is based on the Partnership's expected operating expenses, and because its sources of liquidity depend primarily on distributions by the Investment Partnership.
+This assessment is also based on the Investment Partnership spresent sources of liquidity, borrowing facilities and the ability to raise cash through sales of its investment and other activities.